-First Lecture
+3. First Lecture

-The first lecture will exceptionally take place on Friday, January 10th, 2020 from 12:00-2:00 and will replace the usual tutorial hours.
-There won't be tutorial hours prior to this lecture (i.e. no expected attendance on Friday, January 3rd, 2020).
-The next lecture will take place according to the regular schedule on Monday, January 13rd, 2020.
+The first lecture will exceptionally take place on Friday, September 11th, 2020 from 10:00-12:00 and will replace the usual tutorial hours.
+There won't be tutorial hours prior to this lecture.
+The next lecture will take place according to the regular schedule on Monday, September 14rd, 2020.